Shapiro syndrome

-Shapiro syndrome is an extremely rare disorder consisting of paroxysmal hypothermia (due to hypothalamic dysfunction of thermoregulation), hyperhydrosis (sweating), and agenesis of the corpus callosum with onset typically on adulthood.
-The disease affects about 50 people worldwide.
+Shapiro syndrome is an extremely rare disorder consisting of paroxysmal hypothermia (due to hypothalamic dysfunction of thermoregulation), hyperhydrosis (sweating), and agenesis of the corpus callosum with onset typically in adulthood.
+The disease affects about 50-60 people worldwide.
 The duration and frequency of the episodes vary from person to person, with some episodes lasting hours to weeks and occurring from hours to years.
 Very little is known about the disease due to the small number of people affected.
+Shapiro syndrome was first described in 1969 by Dr. William Shapiro and his colleagues.
+While Shapiro Syndrome typically affects adults, it can be prevalent in children as well.
+In this article, symptoms of Shapiro syndrome, the cause, pathophysiology, and diagnostics will be discussed.
+Alongside, treatment and management of the disease, prognosis, epidemiology, and research direction.